Devinn-w/Cloud-computing/README.md

   -H "X-Fission-Params-Keyword: trump"
 ```
 Output is shown above in [Example Response]

-#### View Frontend Service
-Open `frontend/trump_tariff_analysis.ipynb` and run the Python code in each cell to view our frontend visualization dashboard:
-	-	Visualize analysis result
-	-	Verify response shape and keywords
-  - Query both Mastodon and Reddit

 ## Note on Git History
 During development, the Git history of this repository was unintentionally overwritten due to a forced push (`git push --force`) while trying to upload the `specs/` directory for Fission deployment.